osmanov/pentameter-interview-redux-skeleton/README.md

 I'll try to show you my approach in development by redux way.
 I guess it's pretty boring to check just a folder structure,so I would like to demonstrate my `redux-app-skeleton` by example.
->This example is a poor,I didn't run it through a console and check a result in a browser or wherever,
+>This example is a poor,
->it's just a logic for a draft app that I was writing in my editor,but I hope that it'll enough for understanding how I work with it
+>it's just a logic for a draft app ,but I hope that it'll be enough for understanding how I work with `redux`
 >and why I choose this structure.